doocs/leetcode/solution/1200-1299/1280.Students and Examinations/README_EN.md

 | student_id   | int     |
 | subject_name | varchar |
 +--------------+---------+
-This table may contain duplicates (In other words, there is no primary key for this table in SQL).
+There is no primary key (column with unique values) for this table.
+It may contain duplicates.
 Each student from the Students table takes every course from the Subjects table.
 Each row of this table indicates that a student with ID student_id attended the exam of subject_name.
 </pre>

 <p>&nbsp;</p>

-<p>Find the number of times each student attended each exam.</p>
+<p>Write a solution to find the number of times each student attended each exam.</p>

 <p>Return the result table ordered by <code>student_id</code> and <code>subject_name</code>.</p>